zavocc/JakeyBot/README.md

 Personality is implemented in the chatbot so to make it more human-like.
 However, it is based on a guy and Jakey's name is based on Jake which is mostly a masculine name (and no, don't expect Jakey to be your AI girlfriend).
 Prefer to keep it neutral however.

 ### Can it search the internet?
-Not yet, but it can execute code, use files as a data source such as videos, audio, images, or text documents. (use `attachment:` parameter in `/ask` command)
+Not yet, but it can execute code, use files as a data source such as videos, audio, images, or text documents including PDFs with images (using OCR+Vision from Files API). (use `attachment:` parameter in `/ask` command)

 For now, you can attach HTML files manually and use it as a data source
 ![img](./assets/internet.png)